SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 The developer also maintains packages that could be used outside of minerva like [emerald](https://pub.dev/packages/emerald) for JSON parsing, [mcache](https://pub.dev/packages/mcache) for caching values.

-It performed well in [load testing](#minerva-dart) because of how it is built and divides load on multiple isolates.
+It performed well in [load testing](#minerva-dart) because of how it is built, so if the load increases it might increase server instances.

 ![Minerva's framework](https://raw.githubusercontent.com/GlebBatykov/minerva/main/doc/images/server_structure.png)